Media Queries 2+

 Each media feature expression must be enclosed in parentheses.

-The media features currently supported by JS applications are as follows:
+The following media features are currently supported in JS applications:

 # Notes

-In the media feature list, media features marked as "no unit required for query," such as width and height, should not include length units, and the length unit can only be dp.
+1. In the media feature list, media features marked as "without units in query," such as width and height, should not include length units in the query, and the length unit can only be dp.

 dp value = physical resolution / device pixel ratio (DPR)